 Avoid Mixing the Batter Too Much

 Mixing the batter too much is going to be bad when baking zucchini bread.
-Many beginners make the mistake of mixing the bread too much and have the bread turn out wrong.
+Many beginners make the mistake of over-mixing, which leads to undesirable results.

 Make sure that you mix the batter lightly when making zucchini bread.
 This will give you the best results so you can enjoy your bread and get it to turn out well.

 Over-mixed batter will turn out very dense and it’ll be hard to even eat the bread.
-This is not going to be good and you’ll be rather disappointed.
+This isn’t going to be good and you’ll be rather disappointed.